This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 QUICK TIP: Even though we’ve been training puppies for over a decade we still take our pups to group training classes.
 It’s important for your puppy to not only learn obedience, but to learn how to properly socialize with other puppies.

 Sometimes it just takes talking to friends, family, and neighbors about getting a little help when you’re at work or need a break from your puppy.
 If those aren’t options their are online services, individual pet sitters/walkers, or even check with your local doggy daycare facility.

 We’re lucky when raising guide dog puppies we have the option to board our pups at the school free of charge.
 However, there may be a time when you need to board your puppy.
 Start researching facilities in your area or start checking with family, friends, and neighbors to see if they might be able to board your puppy when you need a vacay.

 QUICK TIP: If you’re working a full time job then you may need to make an alternate plan for your puppy.
 Your puppy could end up with behavior problems if you leave him home alone for extended periods of time during the day.

-We’ve never used pet insurance.
-However, we plan on getting insurance for our next puppy.
+We did our due diligence and researched many different pet insurance companies and narrowed our search down to Health Paws.
 Why?
-Our close friends rang up bills of over 50K for their current puppy.
-If not for pet insurance they would not have been able to afford the bills and the puppy would have been put down.
+Our close friends rang up bills of over $50K for their current puppy.
+If not for Healthy Paws they would not have been able to afford the bills and the puppy would have been put down.